AyushPradhan9/AyushPradhan9/README.md

 ### Hi there, I'm [Ayush Pradhan][website] 👋

 ## I'm an undergraduate student, busy patching my virtual world!
-- 🔭 I’m currently working on a [reddiTalk](https://github.com/ayushpradhan9/reddiTalk)
-- 🌱 I’m currently learning about Socket Programming!
+- 🌱 I’m currently learning about React!
 - 👯 I’m looking to collaborate in more exceptional projects!
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love playing FPS games and am Omen main in Valorant